How To Upgrade to GA4 with Google Tag Manager

 12. Data Retention Length:

-The default data retention period in GA4 is just 2 months and so it is worth adjusting this to the maximum of 14 months.
+The default data retention period in GA4 is also just 2 months.
+It is worth adjusting this to the maximum of 14 months.
 In ‘Admin’ go to:

 - Data Settings

 - Data Retention

 - Event data retention – select 14 months from the drop down